Mesa Water District

+Local government special district in California, U.S.

 The Mesa Water District is a special district that manages water distribution to most of Costa Mesa, a portion of Newport Beach, and John Wayne Airport.

 History

 The city of Costa Mesa, having been incorporated in 1953, provided municipal services such as a water supply to its residents.
 In 1957, the city held a special bond election for the construction of water-related infrastructure, which failed.
 During this period, various other water districts had been in operation in the Costa Mesa area, including the Newport Heights Irrigation District (formed 1918), the Fairview County Water District (formed 1946), and the Newport Mesa County Water District (formed 1954), which had previously replaced the Newport Mesa Irrigation District.
 With the multiple districts and the city having overlapping boundaries, Governor Edmund Brown, Sr. signed the Costa Mesa District Merger Law in 1959, which combined the districts and city services into one.
 Officially designated as the Costa Mesa County Water District, the district began operations on January 1, 1960.

 In 1978, legislation was adopted to change the name to the Mesa Consolidated Water District.
 In January 2013, following a $500,000 rebranding effort, the district again changed their name to the Mesa Water District.

+In the early 1990s, Mesa Water faced significant community opposition over the construction of a large underground water reservoir at the former Lindbergh School site.
+Proposed in 1991 as a roughly $15 million project to improve groundwater storage and reduce reliance on imported water, the reservoir drew criticism from nearby residents concerned about property values, construction impacts, safety, and rate increases associated with long-term bond financing.
+Residents ultimately sued the district, and while construction proceeded, the litigation resulted in a settlement that imposed mitigation measures such as limits on construction hours.
+By 1994, the 18-million-gallon reservoir was under construction, generating ongoing complaints about dust and noise, but it was also paired with an expansion and improvement of the adjacent Lindbergh Park, including new recreational space to be built atop the completed reservoir.